DavidCibin/Emoji-Slot-Machine/README.md

 ## Getting Started

-You will be able to enjoy my game [here](http://emoji-slot.surge.sh/).
-I used surge to deploy my game and also you can take a peek on my project on [GitHub](https://github.com/davidisurf/unit-1-project)
+You will be able to enjoy my game on mobile platforms and desktops.
+I used surge to deploy my game which you can access [here](http://emoji-slot.surge.sh/) and also you can take a peek on my project on [GitHub](https://github.com/davidisurf/unit-1-project)

 ## The Game